gamitej/Redux-Projects/Inc-Dec/README.md

 ## 1. UI
 This is where a change is triggered.
 For example, a user clicking a ‘+’ button in a simple counter app.

+## 2. Acions
+The actual action we want to take place, for example, “increment”.

+In Redux, actions are plain JavaScript objects, and they must have a type property (e.g. 'INC','DEC' ).

 ## Installation :

 ```